First Law of Tragicomedies

-- In Bruges, although the tragic elements are there from the beginning, and there is still a bit of comedy left towards the end.
+- In Bruges, although the tragic elements are there from the beginning, and there is still a bit of Black Comedy left towards the end.

 - Do the Right Thing: While not a total comedy, the film features many slice of life comedic moments peppered between racial tensions... before a giant riot occurs over the death of a local black youth.
 Trash can flying ensues.

 - The musical Camelot with Richard Harris does this amazingly well.
 The movie starts out as a light-hearted comedy, then very gradually gets darker leading to an inevitable, heart-wrenching conclusion.
 The high point is Burton/Arthur's reprisal of the lighthearted title song from the beginning, now sung dramatically, and his agony at the line, "For one brief shining moment!"

 - The Cable Guy (most notable for starring Jim Carrey) starts out as a comedy about a man and his goofy cable guy, and evolves into a disturbing thriller about a man and his criminally insane stalker cable guy.

 - The soundtrack for Edward Scissorhands is divided into two "acts" precisely because of this trope - it starts out rather sunnily, but begins to move down a darker path as Edward falls in love with Kim (and rejects Joyce's advances).
 Once Edward participates in the house robbery, the comedy gradually drains from the film altogether.

 - Who's Afraid of Virginia Woolf? (a fairly faithful adaptation of an Edward Albee play of the same name) fits this.
 One troper has described it as "a movie that starts out as a dark comedy then gets darker and darker until it's not even a comedy any more."
 There are still jokes all the way through, but they get increasingly nasty and bitter.